-HCC Foundation, Inc. 900 Lafayette Boulevard Bridgeport, CT 06604-4704 a national, nongovernmental organization whose affiliated institutions include elementary schools through institutions offering post-graduate instruction.
+Housatonic Community College is accredited by the New England Association of Schools and Colleges, Inc. (NEASC), a national, nongovernmental organization whose affiliated institutions include elementary schools through institutions offering post-graduate instruction.
 Accreditation by the New England Association indicates that an institution meets or exceeds criteria for quality, institutional integrity, and continuity.
 The college is authorized to award the Associate in Arts and Associate in Science degrees.